Speeding things up

 60 0.000 0.000 0.000 0.000 {built-in method builtins.len}

-This output shows that fib function calls make up the majority of the program runtime.
-Optimization efforts should be focused on the fib function, either by reducing the number of times it is called or by speeding up execution time per call.
+function, either by reducing the number of times it is called or by speeding up execution time per call.

-Tips for writing faster code
+Tips for writing faster code¶

 Writing fast code to solve problems in scientific computing is a lot like writing fast code in any other domain.
 However, there are some specific performance considerations to keep in mind, especially regarding n-dimensional arrays.
 Below are a few tips for writing faster scientific code:

-1. Use vectorized operations
+1. Use vectorized operations¶

 When working with data stored in arrays, vectorized functions are much faster than using a loop to apply an operation element by element.
 Vectorized functions operate on entire dimensions at once and take advantage of low-level optimizations to perform calculations fast.

-For example, the snippet below shows that squaring a numpy array using a vectorized function is >35 times faster than looping over the array with apply_along_axis.
+array using a vectorized function is >35 times faster than looping over the array with apply_along_axis

 In \[1\]: import numpy as np